A FRESH ATTITUDE FOR A NEW ERA

 I’ve become increasingly involved in campaigns to protect our natural environment and wildlife.
 Many current events are extremely troubling, but we need to stay informed, not least about threats to the environment and the plight of animals.
 We can be positive in our reactions and spread the word so that others understand and act.

-Click on Blog to keep up to date with my latest posts.
+Click on the News and travel blog to keep up to date with my latest posts.

-I am currently doing in-depth research about palm oil cultivation in Indonesia.
+I am still doing in-depth research about palm oil cultivation in Indonesia and Malaysia.
 I am looking at the effect on forests and wildlife, including, of course, the effect on orangutan habitat.

 There is a petition on change.org, which has already been signed by more than 18,000 people and calls on the governor and vice-governor of Aceh to think again about the spatial plan and the destruction it would cause.

-Elsewhere on this site, read news about the campaign to prevent shale gas exploitation in France.
+Read also on Changing Times about campaigns to prevent shale gas exploitation in France.
 Environmentalists gave a muted welcome to the announcement by French president François Hollande that there will be no shale gas exploration or exploitation in France during his presidency.
-Seven applications that have been made for fracking permits are to be rejected, but there are many permits still in place, and a large number of exploration applications that were not mentioned by Hollande.
+There are many fracking permits still in place.

 Anti-shale gas activists have called on the government to take a harder line, and to ensure that no exploration work will be carried out.
 Militants want the immediate abrogation of all licences and the rejection of all requests for permits that could enable multinationals to exploit shale gas and oil.